crytic/echidna/README.md

 ### Configuration options

-Echidna's CLI can be used to choose the contract to test, turn on coverage guided testing, or load a configuration file.
+Echidna's CLI can be used to choose the contract to test and load a configuration file.

 ```
-$ echidna-test contract.sol TEST --coverage --config="config.yaml"
+$ echidna-test contract.sol TEST --config="config.yaml"
 ```

 The configuration file allows users to choose EVM and test generation parameters.
 An example of a complete config file with the default options can be found at [examples/solidity/basic/default.yaml](examples/solidity/basic/default.yaml).
 More detailed documentation on the configuration options is available in our [wiki](https://github.com/trailofbits/echidna/wiki/Config).